 - The installation of solar panels on a wall which fronts a highway.

 - The installation of stand-alone solar panels nearer to the highway than any part of the dwelling or block of flats.

 - Special controls over the location of air source heat pump units, wind turbines, biomass heating flues etc.

-This summary is a guide; the regulations are complex and so we recommend that you seek advise from our Planning Officers.
+This summary is a guide; the regulations are complex and so we recommend that you seek Pre-application advice.

 Conservation Area designation also gives protection to trees.
 We require a notice before any works are carried out to any tree that is over 75mm in diameter.

 Visit the Planning Portal for more information and advice.